HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 **Features**: demand X days ago, the number of new customers gained, and whether a day is a holiday

 The model makes thousands of demand predictions a day, one for each region and 30 minute time frame (region-interval).
-We weigh the importance of a region-interval’s predictions by the number of deliveries that region-interval receives, calculating each-day’s overall weighted demand prediction percentile (WDPP) as follows:
+We weigh the importance of a region-interval’s predictions by the number of deliveries that region-interval receives, calculating each-day’s overall weighted demand prediction percentile (WDPP).

 ## Airbnb